Sajin17/Project-Manager/README.md

 <h1 align="center" id="title">Project Manager</h1>

 <p id="description">Welcome to Project Manager!
 This web application simplifies and streamlines the process of managing projects tasks and collaboration among team members.
-Whether you're working on software development, marketing, sales or any project, our platform provides the tools you need to stay organized and productive.</p>
+Whether you're working on software development/design, marketing or sales, our platform provides the tools you need to stay organized and productive.</p>

 <h2>🚀 Demo</h2>